livewire/livewire/docs/computed-properties.md

 Because each unique instance of a Livewire component has a unique ID, we can use `$this->getId()` to generate a unique cache key that will only be applied to future requests for this same component instance.

-Because most of this added code is boilerplate in that it's predictable and can easily be abstracted, Livewire provides a helpful `persist` parameter.
+But, as you may have noticed, most of this code is predictable and can easily be abstracted.
+Because of this, Livewire's `#[Computed]` attribute provides a helpful `persist` parameter.
 By applying `[Computed(persist: true)]` to a method, you can achieve the same result without any extra code:

 ```php
 use Livewire\Attributes\Computed;